 He squints.
 “I can’t see without my glasses.
 Which one?”

 John, Paul, George, and Ringo; dressed in blue uniforms, holding their arms in various semaphore positions.

 “‘Help’,” I say.

 Previous post: LIBBY’S LIFE #90 – The Other Woman

 Want to read more?
 Head on over to Kate Allison’s own site, where you can find out more about Libby and the characters of Woodhaven, and where you can buy Taking Flight, the first year of Libby’s Life — now available as an ebook.

-STAY TUNED for Tuesday’s post!
+STAY TUNED for next week’s posts!

 If you enjoyed this post, we invite you to subscribe for email delivery of The Displaced Dispatch, a round up of the week’s posts from The Displaced Nation.
 Sign up for The Displaced Dispatch by clicking here!